 The Bottom Line

 If you have celiac disease or another gluten sensitivity, your digestive system might feel the most noticeable changes when you stop eating gluten.
 This can lead to better digestion, less inflammation and more energy throughout the day.
-You may also find you have fewer skin issues, resolve other food allergies, experience less cramping after meals, think more clearly and have higher energy levels in general!
+You may also find you have fewer skin issues, experience less cramping after meals, think more clearly and have higher energy levels in general!
 If this sounds good to you then it’s definitely worth trying.
 Always talk to your healthcare provider before making any major dietary changes.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!